AiursoftWeb/GptGateway/README.md

 | OpenAI API   | ✅            | ✅            |
 | DeepSeek API | ✅            | ✅            |

+If you've already implemented the front-end for Openweb-ui or any AI chat tool based on Ollama, you are likely familiar with the challenge of managing the diverse APIs of various underlying services like OpenAI, Deepseek, and Ollama.
+This often leads to a cumbersome process of ensuring compatibility and adaptation across different platforms.

+GptGateway is designed to address these challenges by seamlessly integrating with your existing setup.
+It operates by masquerading as an Ollama server, providing APIs that are fully compatible with Ollama's specifications.
+This ensures effortless support for any Ollama-based front-end you may be using.

+- **Unified API Interface**: GptGateway allows you to manipulate JSON and create multiple models, named as you see fit.
+You can then configure these models to interact with the appropriate underlying services.
+- **Simplified Coupling**: Your application only needs to couple with Ollama, significantly reducing complexity.
+- **API Translation**: GptGateway handles the translation of requests and responses to match the APIs of different service providers.
+- **Streaming Support**: The gateway supports streaming transmission.

+By leveraging GptGateway, you can streamline your development process and focus on building robust AI chat solutions without the hassle of dealing with disparate API protocols.

 ## Try

 Try a running GptGateway [here](https://quickchat.aiursoft.cn).